Skip to content

 Beyond simply checking for convergence, we also validated the accuracy of the results.

-- The results confirmed that the Robust Mode produces estimates with acceptably small deviation from reference values across all simulated scenarios.
-Median absolute errors were typically well below 5% relative to the reference values.
-This also validates the averaged convergence approach: despite determining convergence from a combined stability indicator, the individual accuracy of Cliff's Delta remained excellent.
+• The results confirmed that the Robust Mode produces estimates with acceptably small deviation from reference values across all simulated scenarios.
+For BCa and Ranking, relative errors were typically well below 5%, while for Cliff's Delta thresholds, the absolute deviation remained consistently minimal (typically < 0.05).

 Global Results Summary